SrFlipFlop/Frida-Sandbox/README.md

 ### Sections
 #### Hook
 Firda can be used for a most basic functions, for example to trace the application functions to know how the program is working and when the functions are been called.
+For this task it is only needed to use the JavaScript API function **Java.use** (*third comment in the previous example*).
+Once the function is wrapped it's time to send the feedback to the user, this can be done in a different ways:
+* Using the JavaScript print function **console.log**.
+* Using the **send** function, that sends information to a binded Python method (*in my case I use Python to launch de scripts, but it can be done with other languages or the Frida interface*).
 ```javascript
 if (Java.available) {
     Java.perform(function () {